cd-athena/GREEM/README.md

 This can be tested by executing the command: `ffmpeg -version`.

 TODO

 #### 3.2 Download and Add Videos to Benchmarks

 TODO

+### 4. Install CUDA for NVIDIA GPUs (optional)

+In order to be able to utilize NVIDIA GPUs for the benchmarks, it has to be ensured that CUDA drivers are installed on the system.

 ## Installing Prerequisites on AWS Instance